linxinshi/EntityRetrievalPAS/README.md

     Xinshi Lin, Wai Lam and Kwun Ping Lai.
 “Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content”, ICTIR 2018

 ## usage
-0. collect data from DBpedia/Wikipedia and store them into a MongoDB database (see https://github.com/linxinshi/DBpedia-Wikipedia-Toolkit)
+0. collect data from DBpedia/Wikipedia and store them into a MongoDB database (see https://github.com/linxinshi/DBpedia-Wikipedia-Toolkit).
+This step extracts all SPO triples in .ttl or .tql files into the database.

 1. build graph representation of the Wikipedia Category System (see folder "wikipedia_category_system")